Watching movies, so you don’t have to!

 - The Adventure of Sherlock Holmes Smarter Brother () Gene Wilder. :)

-- Knowing (, because its sci-fi!)
-Dissapointing.
+- Knowing (, because it’s sci-fi!)
+Disappointing.
 A Sci-fi movie about the destruction of mankind, and still they manage to screw it up with a car chase(!) while the earth is burning up, a predictable and boring plot.
 Boo!
-Observation: Aliens like fucking around in the fog at night wearing long black trenchcoats.
+Observation: Aliens like fucking around in the fog at night wearing long black trench coats.
 And they like bunnies.
 Phat!

-- Killshot () I’m taking a detour down the dirty and pockmarked road of Mickey Rourkes movie career in reverse.
+- Killshot () I’m taking a detour down the dirty and pockmarked road of Mickey Rourke’s movie career in reverse.
 Last: “The Wrestler” (hurray!).
 Now: “Killshot” (2008).
 Quite funny to start with, but turned dark halfway in.
-Observation: You know your life is fucked when you break into a house that has a huge For Sale sign in front.
 Quote: “Real life, what the fuck is that?”

 - Last Chance Harvey () Being a hopeless romantic, I loved this movie, starring Dustin Hoffman and Emma Thompson.
 I always feel like the outsider in social settings, even with my own family, so this melancholic movie is hitting close to home.
 Kind of an eyeopener really.
-If you are one of those people who feel confortable and sort of content when you hit rock bottom, you will probably like this.
-Quotes: “You’re good, you still know how to make me feel like a piece of shit in 30 seconds”. + “Your day may have been shitty, but mine was shittier”. + “Someway along the way I lost her.
-I woke up one morning and felt like i didnt belong.
-I always had this feeling in my stumach that they where a bit embarrased by me.” + “I was not a great father” + “The blood oozes from his wound like dark chocolate on a warm summers day.” – author reading from his book.
+If you are one of those people who feel comfortable and sort of content when you hit rock bottom, you will probably like this.
+Quotes: “You’re good.
+You still know how to make me feel like a piece of shit in 30 seconds”. + “Your day may have been shitty, but mine was shittier”. + “Someway along the way I lost her.
+I woke up one morning and felt like i didn’t belong.
+I always had this feeling in my stomach that they where a bit embarrassed by me.” + “I was not a great father” + “The blood oozes from his wound like dark chocolate on a warm summers day.” – author reading from his book.

-- Barfly () Starring Mickey Rourke, directed by Francis Ford Coppula, written by Charles Bukowski.
+- Barfly () Starring Mickey Rourke, directed by Francis Ford Coppola, written by Charles Bukowski.
 Year: 1987.
-(IMDB) The acting in this thing is fucking awful!
+(IMDB) The acting in this thing is fucking awful.
 I didn’t remember that from the last time I saw it.
 Quote: “Some people never go crazy.
 What truly horrible lives they must live”. -Charles Bukowski + “Come closer, I need to tell you something.
 Your mothers cunt (* sniffs *) stinks like carpet cleaner”. + “I’d hate to be you if I where me” + “She: I hate people.
-Do you hate people? -He: No, but I seem to feel better when they’re not around” + “No money, no job, no ride.
-Hey!
-Back to normal!” + “She: Don’t you hate cops?
-He: No, but I seem to feel better when they’re not around” + “She: I don’t want to fall in love.
+Do you hate people? -He: No, but I seem to feel better when they’re not around” + “She: I don’t want to fall in love.
 He: Don’t worry, nobody ever loved me yet” + “Last time I saw you, you had nothing.
 Now you have a woman and a radio!” + “Hatred, the only thing that lasts”